bhftbootcamp/EasyCurl.jl/README.md

 ```

 ## Contributing
-Contributions to cURL are welcome!
+Contributions to Curl are welcome!
 If you encounter a bug, have a feature request, or would like to contribute code, please open an issue or a pull request on GitHub.